 Oats are considered whole grains as they contain an endosperm, germ, and bran.3

 Store-bought rolled oats should be stored in a dry and dark place, ideally in an airtight container.
 Rolled oats that have undergone heat treatment have a considerably longer shelf life.
-Rolled oats made from sproutable oats or hulless oats that have been specially rolled do not last very long, so you should always prepare them fresh.
+Rolled oats made from sproutable oats or hull-less oats that have been specially rolled do not last very long, so you should always prepare them freshly.
 If the hull is destroyed, the rolled oats develop a rancid taste after a few weeks because they contain a lot of healthy, unsaturated fatty acids.

 A serving of 100 g rolled oats contains approximately 371 calories.
 Oats are a very nutritious grain compared to other grains common in the United States and Central Europe.
 Protein makes up 13 % of oats, being mostly essential amino acids, while high contents of fat (7 %) and carbohydrates (69 %) mean that oats provide a lot of energy.
 The protein found in oats is much more nutritious than the protein found in wheat.7 Rolled oats contain high amounts of manganese, phosphorus, magnesium, potassium, calcium, zinc, and iron.
 Other nutrients found in oats include vitamins such as thiamine (vitamin B1), folate (folic acid), pantothenic acid (B5), and riboflavin (B2).
 For more detailed nutritional information, please refer to the table below the text.8